A Horse With No Name Chords | America Guitar Lesson

 A Horse With No Name Chords: Learn the progressions

-You could argue that since there are only two chords, A Horse With No Name makes a great beginner song.
+You could argue that, since it only uses two chords, A Horse With No Name makes a great beginner song.

-What the exact strumming is could be simplified or even dumbed down to be expressed as simple up-and-down strokes.
-An endless number of beginner guitar teachers have, after all, done just this.
+The exact strumming pattern could be simplified to simple up-and-down strokes.
+Countless beginner guitar teachers have done just this.

-However, as you listen closely to the original recording, you’ll find several guitars layered, way beyond your average beginner’s capability.
+However, listening closely to the original recording reveals several layered guitars, far beyond the average beginner’s capability.

-What you have to do to get it right is find a way to combine these parts into one acoustic guitar part, and to do that, you need TAB, demonstrating how to break up the strumming.
+To get it right, you need to find a way to combine these parts into a single acoustic guitar part, and to do that, you need tablature (TAB) demonstrating how to break up the strumming.

-In general, the process of learning how to do this is essential as almost all recordings have more than one guitar so when playing live, you always encounter some kind of arrangement challenge.
+Learning this process is essential, as almost all recordings feature more than one guitar.
+When playing live, you’ll always encounter some kind of arrangement challenge.

-To help you on this journey, I’ve made two TAB examples for you which if you move between, will create the illusion of several guitars, here’s a link: A Horse With No Name – Guitar Lesson with TAB.
+To help you, I’ve created two TAB examples.
+Moving between them creates the illusion of several guitars: A Horse With No Name – Guitar Lesson with TAB.

-Once you can play this, if you’re not singing, a simple chord chart, reminding you of the chords and extensions will be enough.
+Once you can play this, if you’re not singing, a simple chord chart reminding you of the chords and extensions will suffice.

 Here’s a chord chart I made for you.